0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/io_operations.md

 ## Input / output operations
-Miden assembly provides a set of instructions for moving data between the stack and several other sources.
+Miden assembly provides a set of instructions for moving data between the operand stack and several other sources.
 These sources include:

-* **Program code**: values to be moved onto the stack can be hard-coded in a program's source code.
+* **Program code**: values to be moved onto the operand stack can be hard-coded in a program's source code.
-* **Environment**: values can be moved onto the stack from environment variables.
-Currently, the available environment variables are *stack_depth*, which holds the current depth of the stack, and *local_address*, which stores absolute addresses of local variables.
-In the future, other environment variables may be added.
+* **Environment**: values can be moved onto the operand stack from environment variables.
+These include current clock cycle, current stack depth, and a few others.
-* **Advice stack**: values can be moved onto the stack from the advice provider by popping them from the advice stack.
-There is no limit on the number of values in the advice stack.
+* **Advice provider**: values can be moved onto the operand stack from the advice provider by popping them from the advice stack (see more about the advice provider [here](../../intro/overview.md#nondeterministic-inputs)).
+The VM can also inject new data into the advice provider via *advice injector* instructions.
 * **Memory**: values can be moved between the stack and random-access memory.
 The memory is word-addressable, meaning, four elements are located at each address, and we can read and write elements to/from memory in batches of four.
 Memory can be accessed via absolute memory references (i.e., via memory addresses) as well as via local procedure references (i.e., local index).
 The latter approach ensures that a procedure does not access locals of another procedure.

-In the future several other sources such as *storage* and *logs* may be added.

 ### Constant inputs